 Click the links below for a summarized explanation of each reporting package.
 Click “Download full list” to access the complete list with all out-of-the-box reports, dashboards and KPIs.

 Provides information about CRM accounts such as names, parent accounts, account age, acct managers, location and location stats (such as households, median income, population and time zone).

-Provides information about CRM contacts, combining information from tables such as contact history, accounts, contact and acct managers.
+Provides information about CRM activities, combining information from tables such as activity history, accounts, contact and acct managers.